22 Apr Accra Talks Entrepreneurship

 “You can be bold, audacious, and totally foolish.”

-For Ehi Binitie, enterprising while still a student at Kwame Nkrumah University of Science and Technology was critical in the creation of Randcard Solutions.
+For Ehi Binitie, enterprising while still a student at Kwame Nkrumah University of Science and Technology was critical in creating Randcard Solutions.
 “As a student entrepreneur, you have no fear.
 You don’t have to fret about the consequences of starting your business.
-You have no inhibitions, you’re never worried about a paycheck the way you will be later — it’s a fantastic place to be.”
+You have no inhibitions.
+You’re never worried about a paycheck the way you will be later — it’s a fantastic place to be.”

 In similar situations, Dziffa Akua began her journey during her final year of undergraduate at the City University of New York and Raindolf Owusu in his second year at Methodist University College.
-Today, with a couple of bumps under both of their belts, one leads her own e-commerce platform, partnering with 40 suppliers in Ghana and offering 300 products to customers across countries and continents, while the other has been recognized by international publications as one of Africa’s most influential young entrepreneurs leading one of Africa’s most formative software solutions companies.
+Today, with a couple of bumps under both of their belts, one leads her own e-commerce platform, partnering with 40 suppliers in Ghana and offering 300 products to customers across countries and continents.
+At the same time, international publications have recognized the other as one of Africa’s most influential young entrepreneurs leading one of Africa’s most formative software solutions companies.

 2. ON LEADERSHIP

 “You have to learn to accept yourself and to accept that you are not perfect and that you will fall short in certain areas.
 As a result, you can then find people who share your dream and who can complement your shortcomings.”

 Bringing her insights as a community manager at iSpace Ghana — one of Accra’s leading co-working spaces — Akua Baning has met, supported, and collaborated with her fair share of founders.
 “From my own venture, when I was a student and now seeing founders around me on their own journeys, I’ve learned that you have to be prepared to review your own assumptions.”